kendalllewis/EASM-Scanner-V2/README.md

 - XML parsing for both Masscan and Nmap outputs, seamlessly integrated with database storage.
 - Support for SSL/TLS certificate analysis, extracting issuer, subject, validity, and expiration details.
+- Support for Whatweb response data: passively gathering information about the technologies used on a website.

 3. Centralized SQLite Database